-This vegan pot pie with cauliflower and store-bought puff pastry is a creamy, savory, indulgent comfort food.
-Perfect for warming up chilly winter nights.
+This vegan pot pie with cauliflower and store-bought puff pastry is creamy, savory, and so indulgent.
+Ideal for warming up chilly winter nights.

-In years prior, I’ve offered up a sweet potato galette, stuffed portobellos, and meatless cassoulet.
-This year, allow me to intro you to this vegan pot pie.
+This year, allow me to introduce this vegan pot pie.
 Cauliflower takes place of the traditional shredded chicken; coconut milk replaces dairy; and flaky, buttery store-bought puff pastry makes the whole thing absolutely irresistible to all types of eaters (vegetarian or otherwise).
+Miso – one of my all-time favorite ingredients – rounds the flavor out with the umami you would typically get from chicken.

-- Onion, Carrot + Celery: For the classic base flavor of pot pie.
+- Onion, Carrots + Celery: Together known as “mirepoix”, this trio forms the aromatic base of the pie.

 - All-Purpose Flour: Thickens the filling.